 Here's another important point: "Some ARMs set a cap on how high your interest rate can go," says the U.S. Consumer Financial Protection Bureau.
 "Some ARMs also limit how low your interest rate can go."

-Fixed-rate mortgages usually have a higher interest rate than the initial rate on an ARM, but you won't have to worry about your fixed rate ever going up.
+Fixed-rate mortgages usually have a higher interest rate than the initial interest rate on a variable rate loan, but you won't have to worry about your fixed-rate ever going up.
 It also won't ever go down.

-ARMs usually start with a lower interest rate than fixed-rate mortgages, but there is potential for your rate to either increase or decrease over time.
+ARMs usually start with a lower interest rate than fixed-rate mortgages, but your interest rate rising after the initial fixed term is a real possibility.

 How do you pick?